DATE POSTED: May 25, 2021

-This position is located in the Radiology Department of Samuel Mahelona Memorial Hospital (SMMH) located in Kapaa, Kauai, a public benefit corporation of the State of Hawaii operating 12 facilities statewide.
+FUNCTION: This position is located in the Radiology Department of Samuel Mahelona Memorial Hospital (SMMH).
+SMMH, Kaua’i Veterans Memorial Hospital (KVMH) and The Kaua’i Region Clinics are part of the Kaua’i Region, Hawai’i Health Systems Corporation, a public benefit corporation of the State of Hawai’i operating statewide.

-The Imaging Specialist II independently performs a full range of diagnostic imaging procedures, utilizing ionizing equipment in accordance with physician’s orders, protocols and quality standards as established by the department and facility, and performs other duties as assigned.
+The Imaging Specialist III performs lead specialist duties under the supervision of the Imaging Specialist VI and independently performs a full range of diagnostic imaging procedures, utilizing ionizing equipment in accordance with physician’s orders, protocols and quality standards as established by the department and facility, and performs other duties as assigned.
 The position may work on rotating shifts, extended workdays with work on weekends and holidays.
 May require standby call and call back duty.

 To qualify, you must meet all of the following requirements.
 Please note that unless specifically indicated, the required education and experience may not be gained concurrently.
 In addition, qualifying work experiences are credited based on a 40-hour workweek.

-Experience: Six (6) months of progressively responsible professional imaging technologist experience which demonstrated a thorough knowledge of imaging procedures and/or techniques such as myelograms, discograms, arthrograms, etc., including the X-raying of such areas of the human anatomy as the chest, skull, gastro-intestinal tract, urinary tract, and vascular system.
+Experience: One (1) year of progressively responsible professional imaging technologist experience which demonstrated a thorough knowledge of imaging procedures and/or techniques such as myelograms, discograms, arthrograms, etc., including the X-raying of such areas of the human anatomy as the chest, skull, gastro-intestinal tract, urinary tract, and vascular system.

-Knowledge of: Basic knowledge of Operation of imaging equipment, radiation safety, and departmental protocols, standard precautions, hospital policies and procedures, rules and regulations, government regulatory requirements and accrediting standards, and the policies, procedures and work rules of the work site..
+Knowledge of: Thorough knowledge of operation of imaging equipment, radiation safety, and departmental protocols, standard precautions, hospital policies and procedures, rules and regulations, government regulatory requirements and accrediting standards, perform the full range of services to the patients of the work site, independently.
+Basic knowledge of specialized imaging equipment and physics of specialized imaging procedures, safety, medical terminology and department protocols.
+Thorough knowledge of the policies, procedures and work rules of the work site.